sidneykingsley/murmuration/README.md

 # Documentation
-- A video document of my model responding to live video input can be seen at **//VIMEO LINK HERE//**
+- A video document of my model responding to live video input can be seen at https://vimeo.com/383992381
 - Image documentation can be found in the 'screen-captures' section of this repository.
 - Examples of the model making guesses from its 'A' source data can be found at https://sidneykingsley.github.io/test-demo-murmuration